pedrorgirardi/Pep/README.md

     // If you would like to see clj-kondo warnings/errors displayed along the right-hand edge of the view:

-    // True if it should be displayed right after the analysis is completed.
+    // True if warnings/errors should be displayed right after the analysis is completed.
     // It's a 'tighter feedback loop' to display warnings/errors after the analysis, but some might find it distracting.
     "annotate_view_after_analysis": false,

-    // True if it should be displayed only when a view is saved.
+    // True if warnings/errors should be displayed only when a view is saved.
     "annotate_view_on_save": false,

     // The font-size used by view analysis annotations.